ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 All of this depends, of course, on the ability of a content provider to predict usage and provision bandwidth, caching, and other mechanisms to meet the needs of users.
 In some cases ({{sec-predict}}), this is relatively routine, but in other cases, it is more difficult ({{sec-unpredict}}, {{sec-extreme}}).

 And as with other parts of the ecosystem, new technology brings new challenges.
 For example, with the emergence of ultra-low-latency streaming, responses have to start streaming to the end user while still being transmitted to the cache, and while the cache does not yet know the size of the object.
-Some of the popular caching systems were designed around cache footprint and had deeply ingrained assumptions about knowing the size of objects that are being stored, so the change in design requirements in long-established systems caused some errors in production.
+Some of the popular caching systems were designed around cache footprint and had deeply ingrained assumptions about knowing the size of objects being stored, so the change in design requirements in long-established systems caused some errors in production.
 Incidents occurred where a transmission error in the connection from the upstream source to the cache could result in the cache holding a truncated segment and transmitting it to the end user's device.
 In this case, players rendering the stream often had the video freeze until the player was reset.
-In some cases the truncated object was even cached that way and served later to other players as well, causing continued stalls at the same spot in the video for all players playing the segment delivered from that cache node.
+In some cases the truncated object was even cached that way and served later to other players, causing continued stalls at the same spot in the video for all players playing the segment delivered from that cache node.

 ## Predictable Usage Profiles {#sec-predict}

-Historical data shows that users consume more videos and at a higher bit rate than they did in the past on their connected devices.
-Improvements in the codecs that help with reducing the encoding bitrates with better compression algorithms could not have offset the increase in the demand for the higher quality video (higher resolution, higher frame rate, better color gamut, better dynamic range, etc.).
-In particular, mobile data usage has shown a large jump over the years due to increased consumption of entertainment as well as conversational video.
+Historical data shows that users consume more videos and these videos are encoded at a higher bitrate than they were in the past.
+Improvements in the codecs that help reduce the encoding bitrates with better compression algorithms could not have offset the increase in the demand for the higher quality video (higher resolution, higher frame rate, better color gamut, better dynamic range, etc.).
+In particular, mobile data usage has shown a large jump over the years due to increased consumption of entertainment and conversational video.

 ## Unpredictable Usage Profiles {#sec-unpredict}

 Although TCP/IP has been used with a number of widely used applications that have symmetric bandwidth requirements (similar bandwidth requirements in each direction between endpoints), many widely-used Internet applications operate in client-server roles, with asymmetric bandwidth requirements.
-A common example might be an HTTP GET operation, where a client sends a relatively small HTTP GET request for a resource to an HTTP server, and often receives a significantly larger response carrying the requested resource.
-When HTTP is commonly used to stream movie-length video, the ratio between response size and request size can become arbitrarily large.
+A common example might be an HTTP GET operation, where a client sends a relatively small HTTP GET request for a resource to an HTTP server and often receives a significantly larger response carrying the requested resource.
+When HTTP is commonly used to stream movie-length videos, the ratio between response size and request size can become arbitrarily large.

 For this reason, operators may pay more attention to downstream bandwidth utilization when planning and managing capacity.
-In addition, operators have been able to deploy access networks for end users using underlying technologies that are inherently asymmetric, favoring downstream bandwidth (e.g. ADSL, cellular technologies, most IEEE 802.11 variants), assuming that users will need less upstream bandwidth than downstream bandwidth.
+In addition, operators have been able to deploy access networks for end users using underlying technologies that are inherently asymmetric, favoring downstream bandwidth (e.g., ADSL, cellular technologies, most IEEE 802.11 variants), assuming that users will need less upstream bandwidth than downstream bandwidth.
 This strategy usually works, except when it fails because application bandwidth usage patterns have changed in ways that were not predicted.

-One example of this type of change was when peer-to-peer file sharing applications gained popularity in the early 2000s.
-To take one well-documented case ({{RFC5594}}), the Bittorrent application created "swarms" of hosts, uploading and downloading files to each other, rather than communicating with a server.
-Bittorrent favored peers who uploaded as much as they downloaded, so that new Bittorrent users had an incentive to significantly increase their upstream bandwidth utilization.
+One example of this type of change was when peer-to-peer file-sharing applications gained popularity in the early 2000s.
+To take one well-documented case ({{RFC5594}}), the BitTorrent application created "swarms" of hosts, uploading and downloading files to each other, rather than communicating with a server.
+BitTorrent favored peers who uploaded as much as they downloaded, so new BitTorrent users had an incentive to significantly increase their upstream bandwidth utilization.

-The combination of the large volume of "torrents" and the peer-to-peer characteristic of swarm transfers meant that end user hosts were suddenly uploading higher volumes of traffic to more destinations than was the case before Bittorrent.
-This caused at least one large Internet service provider (ISP) to attempt to "throttle" these transfers in order to to mitigate the load that these hosts placed on their network.
-These efforts were met by increased use of encryption in Bittorrent, and complaints to regulators calling for regulatory action.
+The combination of the large volume of "torrents" and the peer-to-peer characteristic of swarm transfers meant that end user hosts were suddenly uploading higher volumes of traffic to more destinations than was the case before BitTorrent.
+This caused at least one large Internet service provider (ISP) to attempt to "throttle" these transfers to mitigate the load these hosts placed on their network.
+These efforts were met by increased use of encryption in BitTorrent, and complaints to regulators calling for regulatory action.

-The BitTorrent case study is just one example, but the example is included here to make it clear that unpredicted and unpredictable massive traffic spikes may not be the result of natural disasters, but they can still have significant impacts.
+The BitTorrent case study is just one example.
+However, the example is included here to make it clear that unpredicted and unpredictable massive traffic spikes may not be the result of natural disasters, but they can still have significant impacts.

-Especially as end users increase use of video-based social networking applications, it will be helpful for access network providers to watch for increasing numbers of end users uploading significant amounts of content.
+Especially as end users increasingly use video-based social networking applications, it will be helpful for access network providers to watch for increasing numbers of end users uploading significant amounts of content.

 ## Extremely Unpredictable Usage Profiles {#sec-extreme}

-The causes of unpredictable usage described in {{sec-unpredict}} were more or less the result of human choices, but we were reminded during a post-IETF 107 meeting that humans are not always in control, and forces of nature can cause enormous fluctuations in traffic patterns.
+The causes of unpredictable usage described in {{sec-unpredict}} were more or less the result of human choices.
+However, we were reminded during a post-IETF 107 meeting that humans are not always in control, and forces of nature can cause enormous fluctuations in traffic patterns.

-In his talk, Sanjay Mishra {{Mishra}} reported that after the CoViD-19 pandemic broke out in early 2020,
+In his talk, Sanjay Mishra {{Mishra}} reported that after the COVID-19 pandemic broke out in early 2020,

 - Comcast's streaming and web video consumption rose by 38%, with their reported peak traffic up 32% overall between March 1 to March 30,
 - AT&T reported a 28% jump in core network traffic (single day in April, as compared to pre stay-at-home daily average traffic), with video accounting for nearly half of all mobile network traffic, while social networking and web browsing remained the highest percentage (almost a quarter each) of overall mobility traffic, and
 - Verizon reported similar trends with video traffic up 36% over an average day (pre COVID-19)}.

-We note that other operators saw similar spikes during this time period.
+We note that other operators saw similar spikes during this period.
 Craig Labowitz {{Labovitz}} reported

 - Weekday peak traffic increases over 45%-50% from pre-lockdown levels,
 - A 30% increase in upstream traffic over their pre-pandemic levels, and